Each mock service contains several mock responses.

 A safer alternative to deleting a response is to disable it.

-The disabled responses are marked with strike-through text in the response list:
+The disabled responses are strike-through in the response list: